-We aim to link homework tasks to Northgate's 5Rs, helping them to build strong independent study habits that will be crucial as they progress through their education.
-It is very important that students get into the habit of taking responsibility for their learning and that they regularly revisit and test themselves on material covered earlier in the year.
+We aim use homework tasks to build strong independent study habits that will be crucial as they progress through their education.
+This includes learning how to revisit and revise previous learning effectively.
+It is very important that students get into the habit of taking responsibility for their learning and that they regularly test themselves on material covered earlier in the year.

-Students and parents can easily track the homework that has been set, and can access details/ resources for each task, using Go4schools.
-Students are also able to tick tasks off as 'Done', to help with their organisation.
+Students and parents can easily track the homework that has been set, and can access details/ resources for each task, using Bromcom's Student Portal and MyChildAtSchool.
+Students are also able to 'Hide' tasks once complete, to help with their organisation.